 Question: If you could, would you trade lives with someone else you know?
 On the outside it might certainly feel like a good idea.
-However the truth is that everyone has parts of their lives that are difficult, even if others can't tell and יהוה gives us each the life that is exactly right for us and ultimately will make us the happiest.
+However the truth is that everyone (even Jacob our forefather) has parts of their lives that are difficult, even if others can't tell and יהוה gives us each the life that is exactly right for us and ultimately will make us the happiest.